Rino Gaetano: Death

+According to the author, the source of Gaetano's revelations was his dear friend Enrico Carnevali, who died a few months later in a car accident ‘which occurred, like Rino's, on the Nomentana road’.
+According to Giorgio Mirandolina, it should be emphasised that Mautone's theory remains a hypothesis, for which there is no definitive evidence to support it.

 The first book on his life, also the first official biography, was published in 2001, 20 years after his death.
 In 2020, the Italian postal service dedicated a stamp to him for the seventieth anniversary of his birth.